visual-xai-for-time-series/.github/profile/README.md

-# Visual Explainable AI for Time Series Classification
+# Visual Explainable AI for Time Series

-Visual Explainable AI for Time Series Classification establishing a framework for explainable artificial intelligence for time series deep learning models using attributions and counterfactuals.
+Visual Explainable AI for Time Series establishing a framework for explainable artificial intelligence for time series deep learning models using attributions and counterfactuals.

 ## About